tmpreston/tmpreston.github.com/_posts/2015-03-03-hello-world.md

 > A journey of a thousand miles begins with a single step

 So here's to writing more and learning some markdown ASAP.
+(Although this post itself is step 1).

 ###Links
 Comic image thanks to [Commit Strip](http://www.commitstrip.com/en/2014/11/25/west-side-project-story/)